-The decision to investigate will be supported by a clear statement of reasons why an investigation is warranted in the circumstances, including those aspects of the complaint that are in and out of scope.
+12.3.2 The decision not to investigate will be supported by a clear statement of reasons why an investigation is not warranted in the circumstances.
+You will also be advised of any alternative options available to you to seek to have the matter resolved.

-Once an investigation is completed, you will be informed of the decision, the reasons for this decision and your rights for review.
-This will vary according to the type of complaint.
+12.4 Complaint to be Investigated

-Note, while you are entitled to know how a complaint was handled and the outcome of any resulting review/investigation, we may be limited in the amount of information we can disclose under legislation (i.e. the Information Privacy Act 2014).
+- 12.4.1 If the business area decides that the complaint warrants an investigation, it may commence action itself or refer the matter to an independent reviewer. - 12.4.2 The decision to investigate will be supported by a clear statement of reasons why an investigation is warranted in the circumstances, including those aspects of the complaint that are in and out of scope. - 12.4.3 Once an investigation is completed, you will be informed of the decision, the reasons for this decision and your rights for review (this will vary according to the type of complaint). - 12.4.4 Note, while you are entitled to know how a complaint was handled and the outcome of any resulting review/investigation, we may be limited in the amount of information we can disclose under legislation (i.e. the Information Privacy Act 2014).

-8.4 TIMEFRAMES
+12.5 Timeframes

-The directorate aims to respond to complaints in accordance with the following timeframes:
+12.5.1 The directorate seeks to respond to complaints in accordance with the following timeframes: